Some breeds moult constantly, some matt easily, some take ages to dry… but what is low maintenance for one person can be really hard work for another.

 Unless you own a Chinese Crested Dog or another hairless breed, you are definitely dealing with dog hair one way or another.

-All dogs shed at least a little hair at one time or another (as us humans do too) and there’s no such thing as a non-shedding breed.
+All dogs shed at least a little hair at one time or another (like us humans do too) and there’s no such thing as a non-shedding breed.
 Let’s have a look at some coat types, how much they shed and how much work you need to put in to keep the coat healthy.
 I’ll try my best to consider you all 🙂.

 Short and smooth coat

 Easy peasy lemon squeezy you may say 🍋.
 Yes, it’s easier to look after a Whippet’s or Staffie’s smooth coat than let’s say, a poodle, but they do still moult.
 You’ll find tiny hairs stuck on your socks, on your clothes, in your carpet and they aren’t that easy to get rid of either.
 Regular bathing and brushing with a rubber brush can help and eliminate the amount of hair.
-With breeds like a Labrador, Bullterrier or Beagle with short dense hair, I would recommend using the Furminator to remove the excess coat.
+With breeds like a Labrador, Bullterrier, or Beagle with short dense hair, I would recommend using the Furminator to remove the excess coat.

 When using Furminator, remember to be firm but gentle, and to always stretch the skin.

 While using the Furminator keep checking the skin to avoid redness and irritation.
-If not used correctly (this applies to brushing as well) it can cause brush burn which is skin irritation caused by prolonged brushing in one area.
+If not used correctly (this applies to brushing as well) it can cause brush burn which is a skin irritation caused by prolonged brushing in one area.
 If this happens Soothing Antiseptic Spray can come to the rescue.
 This spray has a regenerative effect on damaged skin as the astringent formula will constrict cells where it is applied.

 An extra little tip...